CopernicaMarketingSoftware/Documentation/Publisher/en/linking-to-web-forms-and-surveys.md

+# Linking to a web form or survey

 Once a web form or survey is published, you can link it to it from an e-mailing.
 Just like with web pages, this is done through a hyperlink.\
  To ensure that your subscribers are directly logged in when they click